Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bsn3QpMW06Q.md

 ### Transcript

-> by all will the update work with old works worlds, yes as far as i know the fluid update will for sure, i can't say for update 4 because i don't know what's in it yeah we do this one step at a time
+> by all will the update work with old works worlds, yes as far as I know the fluid update will for sure, I can't say for update 4 because I don't know what's in it yeah we do this one step at a time